adkelley/javascript-to-purescript/tut24/README.md

     res4 :: Maybe Int
     res4 = head $ (\x -> x + 1) <$> [1, 2, 3]

-The `head` function gets the first `a` element in an array, returning `Just a` or `Nothing` when the array is empty.
+The function `head,` gets the first element `a` from an array, returning `Just a` or `Nothing` when the array is empty.
 Here again, logging the result to the console produces: `Just 2` for both functions.
 Whenever the array is empty, then both functions return `Nothing`.

 ## Summary

 In this tutorial, we looked at a natural transformation - what it is, and what laws it obeys.
 A simple explanation of a natural transformation is that it is a type conversion.
-It takes one functor holding an `a` to another functor holding that same `a`.
+It takes one functor holding an element `a`, to another functor holding that same `a`.
 You can think of it as a data constructor change `F a -> G a`.
-Digging further, we find that natural transformations obey the law of commutativity.
+Delving further, we find that natural transformations obey the law of commutativity.
 Such that `map (a -> b) -> nt a -> nt b == nt $ map (a -> b) -> F a -> F b`, where `nt` is a natural transformation from the functor `F` to a functor `G`.

 In the next tutorial, we'll continue with natural transformations by looking at examples of where they come in handy.
 That's all for now.
 If you are enjoying these tutorials, then please help me to tell others by recommending this article and favoring it on social media.
 Till next time!